Xakanaxa: Our full report

 - Generally recommended for children

-- Xakanaxa has a friendly, laid-back feel, so could be a great option for those travelling with teenagers, provided that they have a genuine interest in wildlife and nature.
-Note that while the camp is surrounded by an electric fence to keep elephants out, most other wildlife, including hippos, buffalo, and predators, can get in.
+- Xakanaxa has a friendly, laid-back feel, so could be a great option for those travelling with teenagers, provided they have a genuine interest in wildlife and nature.
+Note that while the camp is surrounded by an electric fence to keep elephants out, most other wildlife, including hippos, buffalo, and predators, can pass under it.
 Furthermore, there are unguarded, unfenced pools, and easy access to the lagoon, so we would not recommend this camp for those travelling with younger children.

 - Notes

-- Xakanaxa is on the water's edge and is very open, with dangerous big game wandering through regularly, so parents must take full responsibility for supervision of their children at all times.
+- Xakanaxa is on the water's edge and is very open, with big mammals wandering through regularly, so parents must take full responsibility for supervision of their children at all times.

 Our travellers’ wildlife sightings from Xakanaxa